 3) Attend at least two OSCF qualifying tournaments.

 OSCF was formed to encourage more parents, coaches, and community volunteers to organize and hold their own chess tournaments throughout the state.
 So part of qualifying for State is taking advantage of those opportunities by playing at least two OSCF qualifying tournaments during the relevant year.
-If you have an established rating but still need a qualifier tournament (or two) in order to go to OSCF State, there are still several tournaments listed on the NWSRS schedule (on Fridays, Saturdays, and Sundays) between now and April 20; you want the events listed in Green.
+If you have an established rating but still need a qualifier tournament (or two) in order to go to OSCF State, there are still a few opportunities listed on the NWSRS schedule (on Fridays, Saturdays, and Sundays) between now and April 4; you want the events listed in Green.
 (There are both scholastic events and events at the Portland Chess Club; the latter are generally better for more experienced players, but the G/45 quads, especially, tend to draw a number of less experienced scholastic players.).

 That’s it.
-There are some small exceptions – for the real nitty-gritty, see the detailed rules.
+There are some small exceptions; for the real nitty-gritty, see the detailed rules.
 Or contact us with questions.
 But in the end, we’re just looking for Oregon scholastic players who have demonstrated a commitment to chess through the prior year, and who we can place in the tournament in a way that lets us be confident that they and their competitors will have a fair and fun time.